 We called Greg and he provided us with a detailed recipe of nutrients, insecticide and a dash of an organic compound that is known for killing pathogens.
 We poured the solution into a basin around the tree as per instructions.

-Here’s additional information on the damage Argentine ants do and how to control them.
+Here’s the information on the information you need on how to control Argentine ants.

 If you want to contact Greg for advice on any suddenly ill native plants in your garden, please visit his website.

 Oh, here is the flannel bush we lost several years ago, before it dropped suddenly.